Misinformation on WhatsApp: Insights From the Caribbean Diaspora

 Evidence suggests that positive behavior change can follow challenges to inaccurate information.
 It can happen immediately, where subjects will go back and make corrections to previous posts, or it can affect messaging habits in the future.
 Some respondents reported this change in themselves:

-screenshot 2023 09 22 at 6.37.23 pm e1695665522130
+Screenshot 2023 09 22 at 6.37.23 PM e1695665522130

 Others observed it in their contacts.
 Said one respondent, “I think my aunt, for example, used to be one who would send a lot of stuff and I’m always like, ‘Aunty, that doesn’t make sense or that’s not real…’ you know…she’s now critical of things…”